Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 2 - Processes/OSTEP - 4.md

 Running many processes is what it means to **virtualize** the CPU.
 One way to do it is with time sharing, defined in [[Lecture 08-25-22]].
 The downside is that the slower the system is, the more processes exist.

 > 📖 **mechanism**: A mechanism is a low-level method that implements a needed piece of functionality.
-An example of a mechanism is the time-sharing mechanism; most modern OSs employ it.
+An example of a mechanism is the time-sharing mechanism (context-switch); most modern OSs employ it.

 > 📖 **Policy**: A policy is a method of high-level intelligence.
 Policies are algorithms that help make decisions in the OS.
 An example of this is a scheduling policy.
 This policy allows the OS to choose what program to run at what time based on program history (who ran last?).